-A civil war broke out between forces led by Antony and Octavian against those who had organized Caesar’s assassination.
-After they prevailed, Octavian, renamed Augustus Caesar, ruled the western half of the empire while Antony controlled the east.
+A civil war broke out between forces led by Antony and Octavian against those who had organized Caesar's assassination.
+After they prevailed, Octavian ruled the western half of the Roman Republic while Antony controlled the east.

 Cleopatra said that she had assembled a fleet to attack the assassins but it could not reach the battlefield in time.